What is a Standby Letter of Credit (SBLC)?

 - A standby letter of credit (SBLC) refers to a legal instrument issued by a bank on behalf of its client, providing a guarantee of its commitment to pay the seller if its client (the buyer) defaults on the agreement.

-- An SBLC is used in international and domestic transactions where the parties to a contract do not know each other.
+- An SBLC is frequently used in international and domestic transactions where the parties to a contract do not know each other.

 - A standby letter of credit serves as a safety net by assuring the seller that the bank will make payment for the goods or services delivered if the buyer fails to make the payment on time.